Some links in this post may be affiliate links

 For large Rubber Plants which may be difficult to repot, annually replenish the top 2-4 inches of soil with fresh soil.

-Pruning Ficus elastica is easy as it involves:
+Pruning Ficus elastica involves:

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.

-Read more on these 11 Reasons Why Rubber Plant is Dying & How to Revive It
+Read more on these 11 Reasons Why Rubber Plant is Dying & How to Revive It.

-Read more on these 11 Causes of Rubber Plant Brown Leaves and their Solutions
+Read more on these 11 Causes of Rubber Plant Brown Leaves and their Solutions.

 Soggy soil: Use a pot with a drainage hole and well-draining soil.